binkley/homebrewery-files/witch.md

 #### Cantrips (Level 0 Witch Spells)

-_A word in your ear, a flower in your pocket, and flame or a cold wind in your hand &mdash; that&rsquo;s all a Witch needs.
+_Some smoke from your hearth, a word in your ear, a flower in your vase makes you a Witch.
 And a good stare._

 ##### 🛡️ Ally Buffs & Wards